anoshenko/rui/README.md

 * "loaded-metadata-event" (LoadedMetadataEvent constant) is fired when the metadata has been loaded.

-* "loadstart-event" (LoadstartEvent constant) is fired when the browser starts loading the resource.
+* "loadstart-event" (LoadStartEvent constant) is fired when the browser starts loading the resource.

 * "pause-event" (PauseEvent constant) is fired when a pause request is processed and the action pauses, most often when the Pause () method is called.